Pancreatic Cancer Symptoms

 Pancreatic cancer symptoms are often vague when the cancer is in its early stages, and therefore the symptoms can be very difficult to correctly attribute to a specific condition.
 What’s more, the signs can vary based on the location and type of the cancer.
 Because many patients do not notice their symptoms until the cancer reaches an advanced stage, it’s important to learn to identify possible signs, pay close attention to your body and be aware of what is normal for you.

-Some common pancreatic cancer symptoms that often lead to a diagnosis include:
+Some common pancreatic cancer signs and symptoms that can lead to a diagnosis include:

 - Jaundice, which can produce a yellowing of the skin and the whites of the eyes, as well as dark-colored urine and pale-colored stools